websauna/websauna/docs/source/narrative/task.rst

 Celery basics
 =============

-Celery is a Python framework for runnign asynchronous and scheduled tasks in separate processes.
+Celery is a Python framework for running asynchronous and scheduled tasks in separate processes.

-* Tasks do not run in the same process as the web requests are handled
+* Tasks do not run in the same process or Python virtual machine as the web requests are handled

-* In fact, tasks can be run on a different computer altogether
+* In fact, tasks can run on a different computer altogether

 * Celery worker process executes task functions

 * Celery beat process triggers execution of scheduled tasks

+* Websauna is configured to use Celery through Redis.
+The default broken locations are localhost Redis database 3 for deployment, localhost Redis database 15 for testing.

+* All function arguments going into tasks must be JSON serializable.
+You cannot pass complex Python objects, like HTTPRequest, directly to the tasks.
+This is because tasks live in separate process and Python virtual machine.

 Task types
 ==========

 Websauna offers to Celery task classes

-* :py:class:`websauna.system.task.TransactionAwareTask`: Everything in the task is completed in one database transaction which commits when the transaction finishes.
+* :py:class:`websauna.system.task.TransactionalTask`: Everything in the task is completed in one database transaction which commits when the transaction finishes.
 If an exception is raised no database changes are made.

 * :py:class:`websauna.system.task.RequestAwareTask`: There is no transaction lifecycle and the task author is responsible for committed any changes.
 Good for tasks which do not read or write database.